Education and Outreach

 The LGBTQ Resource Center is committed to providing holistic development opportunities for students here at Georgetown University.
 As part of that commitment we host a number of initiatives that are geared towards supporting the intellectual and social development of our students.
 The Center works in partnership with campus partners, academic departments, GU Pride and other student groups to create educational and social programming throughout the year.

 OUTober is an annual programming series presented by the LGBTQ Resource Center and a variety of campus partners and organizations during LGBTQ History Month.
-OUTober 2016 ran from October 1-November 20.
-Click here to learn more about our most recent OUTober!
+OUTober 2017 ran from October 11-November 20.
+Learn more about our most recent OUTober (new window)!

 Visit our archives for information about past OUTober programs.

 Journeys: Understanding Self & Building Community is an annual LGBTQ Resource Center Retreat made possible by the Tagliabue Initiative and the generous contributions of individual alumni donors.
 Each year, we take 30 students for an overnight experience hosted at the Calcagnini Contemplative Center in Bluemont, VA.
-Click here to learn more about the Journeys retreat.
+Learn more about the Journeys retreat.

 Lavender Graduation celebrates graduating LGBTQ students and allies by honoring their achievements and contributions to the university community.
-Click here to learn more about Lavender Graduation 2017.
+Click here (new window) to learn more about Lavender Graduation 2017.

 Organized through the Main Campus Graduate Student Organization, GradPride is open to all graduate students at Georgetown University.
 GradPride provides an outlet for members to meet new friends and socialize, promotes understanding of LGBTQ issues on campus and in our community, and advocates for issues of importance to the graduate LGBTQ community.